Mazidul Islam Moni: International career

 Moni represented the Bangladesh U19 team at the 1980 AFC Youth Championship and was also part of the team's qualification campaign.
 In 1981, under head coach Abdul Gafur Baloch, he represented Bangladesh Red (B national team) at the President's Gold Cup held in Dhaka.

 In 1982, Gafur Baloch, serving as the head coach of the Bangladesh national team, included Moni in the squad for the 1982 Quaid-e-Azam International Tournament held in Karachi, Pakistan.
 On 16 February 1982, he debuted for the senior national team in a 1–1 draw against Nepal at the Karachi National Stadium.
 He made a total of four appearances in what was a disappointing tournament for Bangladesh.
-Nevertheless, Moni remained in the team for both the 1982 Bangladesh President's Gold Cup and 1982 Asian Games.
-Moni also appeared for the Red team (main national team) at the 1983 Bangladesh President's Gold Cup.
+Nevertheless, Moni remained in the team for both the 1982 President's Gold Cup and 1982 Asian Games.
+Moni also appeared for the Red team (main national team) at the 1983 President's Gold Cup.
 His final appearances for the national team came during the 1984 AFC Asian Cup qualifiers held in Indonesia.